BlakeWilliams/Elixir-Slack/README.md

 # Elixir-Slack

-This is a work in progress Slack [Real Time Messaging API] client for Elixir.
+This is a Slack [Real Time Messaging API] client for Elixir.
 You'll need a Slack API token which can be retrieved from the [Web API page] or by creating a new [bot integration].

 [Real time Messaging API]: https://api.slack.com/rtm
 [Web API page]: https://api.slack.com/web